chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

-There are a few reasons actually.
+Well, there are a couple of main reasons.

-Personally, my girlfriend is doing her PhD at LMU and has been here for four years, so moving here made sense for us personally.
+On the personal side, my girlfriend is doing her PhD at LMU and has been here for four years.
+So I moved here to be with her and start our life together.

 Professionally, I've always been interested in the German tech scene.
-Munich has a really strong IT industry, and I like the way German companies approach engineering - there's a focus on quality and sustainable practices that appeals to me.
-Plus, the work-life balance here is something I really value.
+Munich is one of Europe's major IT hubs with a highly developed IT industry.
+This gives me much better opportunities to find the right position that matches my skills and experience.
+I really like the work culture of German companies, as they focus on quality and value work-life balance, which is important to me too.

 I'm also excited about working with international teams and contributing to innovative projects.
-With my background in web development, I feel ready for new challenges in a different market.
+I'm ready to bring my web development background to this market and take on new challenges.

 ## Reason for Application

 ### Question

-Direct inquiry:
-- Why are you interested in 4Soft specifically?
+- Why are you interested in this position?
 - What attracts you to this Frontend Developer position?
+- What made you apply to our company?
 - Why do you want to work for our company?

-Indirect inquiry:
-- What do you know about our company?
 - How do you see yourself fitting into our team?
-- What aspects of this role excite you most?
+- Why this role, and why our company specifically?

 ### Answer

-I'm genuinely excited about 4Soft for several reasons.
-Your mission to combine innovation with quality really resonates with my development approach - I appreciate how you help companies become more agile and competitive through solid software solutions.

-From a technical perspective, this is a perfect match.
-My React, Vue.js, and TypeScript experience aligns directly with your requirements, and **your emphasis on performance and clean code matches my own standards**.

-What really drew me in was your culture of encouraging innovation and collaborative teamwork.
-Dennis Bock's testimonial about developing freely and sharing knowledge with talented colleagues is exactly the environment where I thrive.
-Combined with the flexibility and Munich location, this feels like the ideal next step in my career.

-I'd love to hear more about your current projects!
+That's a great question.
+This role at Sungrow really stood out to me for a few key reasons.

+First, I'm genuinely excited about Sungrow's mission - 'Clean Power for All'.
+I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is something I'm passionate about.

+Second, the role is a perfect match for my experience.
+The job description mentions leading front-end architecture design, performance optimization, and working with technologies like Vue and TypeScript.
+In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies—Vue.js and TypeScript.
+I have solid experience in performance optimization and building scalable applications.

+Finally, I was very excited to read that this is a new subsidiary and you're looking for 'pioneers'.
+With my 8+ years of experience, I'm confident I can not only handle the technical challenges but also help build a strong foundation for the new team here in Munich.

+So, the combination of the company's mission, the alignment with my technical skills, and the chance to be part of a foundational team makes this a uniquely exciting opportunity for me.

 ## Work Experience